JiyeonNa/ITE2031_Computer_Architecture/README.md

 > field0 is regA, field1 is regB, and field2 is destReg.

 ***I-type instructions (lw, sw, beq) require 3 fields:***
 > field0 is regA, field1 is regB, and field2 is either a numeric value for offsetField or a symbolic address.
-Numeric offsetFields can be positive or negative; symbolic addresses are discussed below.
+> Numeric offsetFields can be positive or negative.

 ***J-type instructions (jalr) require 2 fields:***
 > field0 is regA, and field1 is regB.